-Almost all large bureaucracies have mechanisms for complaints and or whistle-blowers.
-At the same time, these mechanisms are almost always weak and may exist on paper only.
+Most large bureaucracies have mechanisms for complaints and or whistle-blowers.
+At the same time, these mechanisms are usually weak and may exist on paper only.
 Yet these mechanisms are vital in identifying and calling out corruption: the challenge is to find a way to make them effective.
 Civil society has shown many ways in which it can be a more honest and independent way of checking performance and/or being a trusted place that complainants speak with.

-We do not have any examples of whistleblowing systems against corruption.
-Let us know if you have examples.
+We do not have examples of whistleblowing reforms against corruption in education.
+Tell us if you have examples via editor@curbingcorruption.com.